Utility vehicle lightweight chassis with built-in wheel alignment mechanism

 - Increased payload due to low height and tare weight

 - Optimized suspension properties through direct force transmission into suspension

 - Reduced wear due to minimized unsprung mass

-- Additionally well suited for e-mobility, due to easy integration of electric motors close to wheel hubs
+- Suitable for electric vehicles (e-mobility) due to easy integration of electric motors close to wheel hubs

-Mechanical stability was tested by simulations and CAD-drawings of all parts exist.
-A demonstrator has been constructed.
+The mechanical stability was tested by experiment and simulations.
+CAD drawings of all parts are available.
+A demonstrator is available.